BSSeeker/BSseeker2/README.md

         Ex: samtools merge out.bam in1.bam in2.bam in3.bam

-(2) read in BAM/SAM
+####QA1.2

+Q: "I would run lots of BS-Seeker2 at the same time on cluster (multiple nodes), how could I reduce the disk load?"

+A: For bowtie/bowtie2, you can specify the parameter "--bt--mm"/"--bt2--mm" to use the memory-mapped I/O.

+####QA1.3

+Q: "How could I specify more threads/CPU"?

+A: By default, BS-Seeker2 will create two bowtie/bowtie2 processes for directional library (four for un-directional library), and each process would run with 2 threads.
+User can change the number of total threads using parameter "--bt-p"/"--bt2-p".
+For example, "--bt-p 4" will require 8 CPUs in total.

+###(2)  Input/Output formats

+####QA2.1

 Q: Is the read sequence in BAM/SAM file is the same as my original one?

 A: NO. They are different for several reasons.

     i.
 For RRBS, some reads are short because of trimming of the adapters ii.
-For read mapping on Crick (-) strand, the reads are in fact the antisense version of the original sequence, opposite both in nucleotides and direction
+For read mapping on Crick (-) strand, the reads are in fact the complementary of the original sequence, opposite both in nucleotides and direction

+####QA2.2

+Q: In CGmap files, why some lines shown "--" but not a motif (CG/CHG/CHH), for example:

+    chr01   C       4303711 --      CC      0.0     0       2
+    chr01   C       4303712 --      CN      0.0     0       2

+A: In this example, the site 4303713 is "N" in genome, thus we could not decide the explict pattern.

+####QA2.3

+Q: Can BS Seeker 2 accept gzipped INPUT files?

+A: From v2.0.5, BS-Seeker2 is able to support input file in gzipped format, with file name end in ".gz".

+####QA2.4

+Q: Each of my CGmap files has between 1,000 and 2,000 positions at which the nucleotide is given without a motif, but instead just "--" for example:

+        chr01   C       4303711 --      CC      0.0     0       2
+        chr01   C       4303712 --      CN      0.0     0       2

+A: That's because chr1:4303713 on reference genome is 'N'.
+BS-Seeker2 can not tell it as "CHG" or "CHH".

-(3) "Pysam" package related problem
+###(3) "Pysam" package related problem

+####QA3.1

 Q: I'm normal account user for Linux(Cluster).
 I can't install "pysam".
 I get following error massages: